Big Five Personality Traits: What Is Your Score?

 - Insult and belittle others

-Neuroticism is the only one of the five big personality traits that tends to indicate negative behaviors.
+Neuroticism is the only one of the five big personality traits that tend to indicate negative behaviors.

 A lower score in this category indicates higher emotional stability and better control over your temper.